 - 250 ml ( 1 cup ) of stock made with 2 teaspoons of vegetable bouillon

-- 1 tbsp Henderson's Relish optional, if you can't find this try a vegetarian version of Worcestershire sauce.
+- 1 tablespoon Henderson's Relish optional, if you can't find this try a vegetarian version of Worcestershire sauce.

 - a handful of fresh parsley (approx 4 - 5 tbsp) stems removed, leaves chopped

 - 300 g (approx 3 ½ cups depending on what pasta you use) pasta I used pappardelle pasta

 - Heat 1 tablespoon of olive oil in a large saute pan.Add the sliced onion and ¼ teaspoon of sea salt.Cook for approx 15 minutes over medium heat until the onion is soft.
 Stir often to avoid burning.Meanwhile, cook the pasta according to the packet instructions.

 - Add 1 tablespoon of butter to the pan, once melted add half the mushrooms and cook until tender.
 Push the cooked mushrooms to one side of the pan.Add another ½ tablespoon of butter to the pan, once melted add the remaining mushrooms.
 Cook until they release their juices.

 - Now add the garlic to the pan and cook for a minute.Stir in 1 tablespoon of mustard and make sure all the mushrooms are covered in the mustard.

 - Add 2 tablespoons of plain (all-purpose) flour to the pan stir well and cook for a minute or two.
 Now slowly add the stock to the pan, stirring all the time.
 Add 1 tablespoon on Henderson's relish now.
 Simmer for a few minutes.The sauce should be nice and thick now.
 Add about ¼ teaspoon of freshly ground black pepper to the sauce now.